Bachelor’s in Performance and Sports Psychology

-Combine your passion for sports with your desire to understand human behavior.
-The Bachelor of Science in Psychology with an Emphasis in Performance and Sport Psychology degree at Grand Canyon University (GCU) is a dynamic program that prepares students to excel in this field.
-Offered by the College of Humanities and Social Sciences, this on-campus and online sports psychology degree program is ideal for students with an interest in the performing arts, mental health, fitness and sports industries.
+Combine your passion for sports with your desire to understand human behavior by pursuing a career in sport and performance psychology.
+The Bachelor of Science in Psychology with an Emphasis in Performance and Sport Psychology degree at Grand Canyon University teaches you the foundational knowledge in this field.

 - Professional athletic teams